 What is The Streatham Common Co-operative?

 We are the Streatham Common Co-operative; a community run social enterprise managing all services from gardening to litter picking in the Streatham Rookery since 2015.
 Many of you know us as 'SCCoop'.
 Currently, we are the only community group with direct responsibility for managing a Lambeth Park.
 In 2016, we took over the Paddling Pool on Streatham Common saving it from closure, and in 2017 started regular conservation work in the Streatham Common Local Nature Reserve.
+In 2018 we started work to restore the cascade co-funded by money SCCoop has raised from the community, the HLF and Lambeth.

 By removing layers of management and being directly accountable to the local community, SCCoop is more efficient and responsive to local needs than traditional ways of running parks.
 All profits are put back into services on the Common and Rookery.
 In 2016, parks budgets were slashed by 50%, so our fund-raising activities are even more vital to maintain and improve services.